dmcginley/project1_yoga_site/README.md

 - Contrasting colors.
  	* Easy to see buttons and navigation area.

-		The main (red) button I had to adjust to a darker red because devtools through up an error saying it was too low contrast.
+		The main (red) button I had to adjust to a darker red because DevTools threw up an error saying it was too low contrast.
-- Background images not to be distracting or masking the text e.g on mobile version of the site I darkened the background Hero image so as not to detract from the text as it is displayed on the small screen, and could appear more cramped.
+- Background images not to be distracting or mask the text e.g on mobile version of the site I darkened the background Hero image so as not to detract from the text as it is displayed on the small screen, and could appear more cramped.